ValDevelopment/ValDevelopment/README.md

 I am a Game Developer and a Data Analyst.
 I specialize in Unity and C#, but I am also proficient with R, Python, and SQL.

-Gamedev is my passion and a field where most of my projects lie, while Data Science is my desired career path and the subject of my studies.

-Speaking of my studies, I have acquired a Bachelor of Science in Statistics degree at the University of Illinois Urbana-Champaign.
-I am also planning on continuing my education at a Master's level.
+I acquired a Bachelor of Science in Statistics degree at the University of Illinois Urbana-Champaign, and I am planning on continuing my education at a Master's level.

-As for my projects, you can find some of them below.
+Apart from studying, I participate in Game Jams and work on personal projects in Unity, some of which you can find below.

 ## 🎮 Gamedev Projects